milosrancic/reactjs-portfolio/README.md

 - hamburger menu
-- home about me work blog
+- home about me work
 - contact form goes on bottom of every page
 - explanation for every project, with features written
 - live button and github button